evanwmart/blippy/README.md

 # Blippy

-Blippy is a lightweight webcam viewer application built with Python, Pygame, and OpenCV.
-It provides a simple interface to capture and display live video feed from your webcam, along with customizable reaction images and GIFs.

-## Features

-- Live webcam streaming
-- Customizable reaction images and GIFs
-- Toggleable window frame
-- Fullscreen support
-- Zoom functionality
-- Keyboard shortcuts for easy navigation
+Blippy is a simple-made application that allows users to display reaction images and GIFs with various keyboard shortcuts.
+It is built using Python and leverages libraries: Pygame, Pillow, and OpenCV.

 ## Installation